 Established on March 3, 1868

-Nineteen counties composed the Diocese of Harrisburg at that time.
-That changed in later years to fifteen counties comprised of 7,660 square miles today.
-They include: Adams, Columbia, Cumberland, Dauphin, Franklin, Juniata, Lancaster, Lebanon, Mifflin, Montour, Northumberland, Perry, Snyder, Union and York.
+The Diocese of Harrisburg, established on March 3, 1868, comprises 15 counties in central Pennsylvania.
+The counties within our Diocese include Adams, Columbia, Cumberland, Dauphin, Franklin, Juniata, Lancaster, Lebanon, Mifflin, Montour, Northumberland, Perry, Snyder, Union and York.

-The Diocese is blessed with one Cathedral and 2 Basilicas.
-Saint Patrick Cathedral, Harrisburg, is the mother church of the Diocese.
-Sacred Heart Basilica, Conewago, is the oldest stone church in use in the United States.
-The Basilica of Saints Cyril and Methodius is located in Danville, PA.
+Saint Patrick Cathedral in Harrisburg is the mother church of the Diocese.
+The Diocese is also home to Sacred Heart Basilica, Conewago, the oldest stone church in use in the United States, and the Basilica of Saints Cyril and Methodius.

-The Diocesan Administration Center, located in suburban Harrisburg, serves as the administrative offices to the Bishop and his staff.
+The Diocesan Administration Center, serves as the administrative offices to the Bishop and his staff.

 - Established March 3,1868